long-kr/calculator/README.md

 CSS credit: https://www.makeuseof.com/

 Hi, this is my practice build calculator with react and typescript.
-I basically follow someone's idea so I can apply typescripts easier.
+I have learnt a lot form `Sitepoint` and `makeuseof` for this project.

 ## Image: